Uncle Tom's Cabin (1903 film): Production and release

 Uncle Tom's Cabin was one of the earliest "full-length" American movies, although in 1903 this meant about 19 minutes.
 Porter shot the film at the Edison Company's studio in New York.
 Rather than an adaptation of the novel, the movie's actors, sets, costumes and much of its staging derive from one of the turn-of-the-century theatrical Tom Shows which were very popular at the time.
 Each of the fourteen scenes is based on a theatre-like stage with its own set, with the exception of scenes 7 and 8 which use the same set, and scene 5 where models are filmed.
 This was the first American film to include intertitles to identify and introduce each scene.

-The film premiered on 3 August 1903 at Huber's Fourteenth Street Museum, sharing the program with several live acts, including a team of "colored comedians".
+The film premiered on 3 August 1903 at Huber's Fourteenth Street Museum, sharing the program with several live acts, including a pair of "colored comedians".

 On 12 September, Sigmund Lubin released a slightly shorter version of Uncle Tom's Cabin which was "remarkably similar" to Porter's version, a practice which was quite common in the early days of cinema when copyright protection of films was not well established.